ahandsomeChineseboy/inet/tutorials/queueing/doc/QueueFiller.rst

 Queue Filler
 ============

-In this step, an active packet sink (ActivePacketSink) periodically pops packets from a queue (PacketQueue).
+In this step, an active packet sink (:ned:`ActivePacketSink`) periodically pops packets from a queue (:ned:`PacketQueue`).
-Whenever the queue becomes empty, a queue filler module (QueueFiller) pushes a packet into it.
+Whenever the queue becomes empty, a queue filler module (:ned:`QueueFiller`) pushes a packet into it.

 .. figure:: media/QueueFillerNetwork.png
    :width: 80%